 The Company applies the two-class method for calculating and presenting earnings (loss) per share by presenting earnings (loss) per share for Class A Common Stock and Class B Common Stock.
 In applying the two-class method, the Company allocates undistributed earnings equally on a per share basis between Class A Common Stock and Class B Common Stock.
 The holders of the Class A Common Stock and Class B Common Stock are entitled to participate in earnings equally on a per-share basis, as if all shares of Common Stock were of a single class.
-Holders of the Class A Common Stock and Class B Common Stock and Class D Common Stock also have equal priority in liquidation and dividend distributions.
+Holders of the Class A Common Stock and Class B Common Stock also have equal priority in liquidation and dividend distributions.
 Shares of Class C Common Stock and Class D Common Stock are not considered participating securities and are not included in the weighted-average shares outstanding for purposes of earnings (loss) per share.

 Basic loss per share of Class A Common Stock and Class B Common Stock is computed by dividing net income (loss) available to Clear Secure, Inc. by the respective weighted-average number of shares of Common Stock outstanding during the period, subject to certain adjustments in accordance to ASC 260.
 The Company applies the two-class method to calculate earnings per share for Class A Common Stock and Class B Common Stock.
-Accordingly, the Class A Common Stock and Class B Common Stock is computed by dividing net income attributable to Clear Secure, Inc., adjusted for the assumed exchange of all potentially dilutive instruments for Common Stock, by the weighted-average number of shares of Common Stock outstanding, adjusted to give effect to potentially dilutive securities.
+Accordingly, the Class A Common Stock and Class B Common Stock share equally in the Company's net income and losses.
+Diluted earnings per share of Common Stock is computed by dividing net income attributable to Clear Secure, Inc., adjusted for the assumed exchange of all potentially dilutive instruments for Common Stock, by the weighted-average number of shares of Common Stock outstanding, adjusted to give effect to potentially dilutive securities.
 Refer to Note 16.